swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 [🎬 29] The span class should also be conditional based on the fact that the icon is present.
 Already we've discovered a bug in our code that can be fixed in a moment!
 Isn't that cool?

-[🎬 30] Let me then extract the icon span into a separate partial
+[🎬 30] Let me then extract the icon span into a separate partial. [🎬 31] Let's render the icon passing down the name as a local, and the aligment information.
+Then do nothing if the icon should not be set.

+I'll create a new partial, named `field_icon`, and inside I'll paste my span, replacing dynamic content with local variables.
+The `icon_name` local I'll rename to `icon`, and replace that when rendering too.

 ```ruby
 # slices/main/templates/shared/forms/field_icon.rb